Scalynko/TamaParaGenerator/README.md

 Select the character for body and eyes, then a color.
 The preview will update when you update any selection.
 Under each selection is a randomize button that will randomize the selection above it.
 You can also click on the randomize all button to randomize all three selections.
+There is also a preview button that display all the items in the selection, along with its other selections.

 A running history of your generated characters is available in the history section.